 Military training recorded on a DD214 or Military transcript will be granted for elective credits.
-Inquiry concerning these records should be directed to http://dd214.us/methods.html for a DD214 and https://jst.doded.mil/official.html for a military transcript.
+Inquiry concerning these records should be directed to http://dd214.us/methods.html for a military transcript.

 Life Learning Papers and Prior Learning Assessment

 Requests for Life Learning Paper (LLP) and/or Prior Learning Assessment (PLA) credit must be submitted to the student's Advisor on the appropriate forms.
 Only current licensure, certificates, etc. will be considered for credit.
 The awarding of credit is limited to those academic and technical areas/subjects currently being taught by Oklahoma Wesleyan University at the time of the application submission.
 Requests for academic credit for subjects outside these areas will not be approved.
 An assessment fee is charged for each credit hour evaluated, awarded and placed on the student's transcript.
 Alternative credits are entered as neutral credits and have no impact on the GPA of the student.